 Scleral lenses are tailor-made for each eye to ensure the patient achieves the best vision possible.

 How Scleral Lenses Can Reduce the Need for Corneal Surgery

 In a study involving 51 eyes with severe keratoconus, 40 of them were able to avoid surgery by wearing scleral lenses.
 While all patients in the study were candidates for corneal transplants, scleral lenses cut the need for keratoplasty by more than half over a 5-year span.

 In fact, the study found that managing stage 4 keratoconus with scleral lenses was more effective and safer than keratoplasty.

 The features of scleral lenses are ideal for keratoconus patients in several ways.
 Because they don’t touch the cornea, the rate of scar formation slows down and the cornea isn’t irritated.
 Moreover, scleral lenses are very stable and fit securely to the eye’s surface.
 This prevents them from moving around with each blink (as standard lenses do), making them much more gentle on the patient’s sensitive eyes.

 If your or a loved one has been diagnosed with keratoconus or is experiencing any of the associated symptoms, we can help.
-A consultation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Rachael Barker, & Dr. Catherine Tsang will help determine the best-suited treatment for your eyes.
+A consultation with Dr. Les Lung, Dr. Teri Yoshimura, Dr. Brittany Ng, & Dr. Catherine Tsang will help determine the best-suited treatment for your eyes.

 Schedule an appointment by calling one of our friendly staff members at Scleral Lens and Keratoconus Center at Issaquah Eyeworks today.Our practice serves patients from Issaquah, Seattle, Renton, and Redmond, Washington and surrounding communities.